AmadeusITGroup/PyDataIO/docs/content/configuration/schema-definitions.md

 ## Creating a schema

 Creating a schema is done by creating a variable specifying a [spark sql StructType](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.types.StructType.html) which will define the properties of your data.
 You can use every types supported by Spark SQL.
-For more information about supproted types, see the list on <a href="https://spark.apache.org/docs/3.1.2/sql-ref-datatypes.html" target="_blank">Spark SQL official website</a>.
+For more information about supproted types, see the list on [Spark SQL official website](https://spark.apache.org/docs/lqtest/sql-ref-datatypes.html).

 For example you can define a simple schema like this: